Vision RT and Partners Build Foundation of the Future

 SGRT, pioneered by Vision RT, uses proprietary 3D stereo camera units to monitor a patient’s skin surface in real-time and compare it to the ideal position with sub-millimetric accuracy.
 This ensures that radiation is delivered only when a patient is correctly positioned, enhancing safety and comfort.

-AlignRT SGRT from Vision RT is used by nine of the ten “Best Hospitals for Cancer” according to U.S. News and World Report.
+AlignRT SGRT from Vision RT is used by 15 of the top 15 “Best Hospitals for Cancer” according to U.S. News and World Report.

 Vision RT is part of the William Demant Invest (WDI) family, a leading Danish Medtech investor with a long-term investment perspective.
 The companies in WDI employ more than 18,000 people, with a total revenue of more than $3 billion.